 Most conversion courses are general and will have a title such as MSc Psychology or PGDip Psychology, as their purpose is to provide the core subject knowledge that BPS accreditation requires.

-A small number do allow you to specialise at this stage, for example in educational psychology, developmental psychology or business.
+A small number allow you to specialise at this stage, for example in educational psychology, developmental psychology or business.

 One thing to consider as you make your decision is that in England, postgraduate loans are available for Masters courses - but not for PGDips or graduate diplomas.
 Learn more about funding for postgraduate study.